-Our firm carries out other services for the Company in the areas of assurance over regulatory returns, cyber security consulting and tax compliance and consulting.
+Our firm carries out other services for the Company in the areas of assurance over the solvency return, tax compliance and tax consulting.
 The provision of these other services has not impaired our independence as auditor of the Company.

 Responsibilities of the Directors for the financial statements